What Does it Take to Be an Ophthalmic Medical Technician?

-In the United States, there were 44,500 jobs for Ophthalmic Medical Technician in 2016.
+In 2016, there was an estimated number of 44,500 jobs in the United States for Ophthalmic Medical Technician.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Ophthalmic Medical Technician by 2026.
-Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.
+There will be an estimated 4,600 positions for Ophthalmic Medical Technician per year.

 The states with the most job growth for Ophthalmic Medical Technician are Arizona, Utah, and Maryland.
 Watch out if you plan on working in Vermont, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.

 Ophthalmic Medical Technician Average Salary